chango/inferno/doc/command.rst

                             execute <module>.<rule> immediately and exit
       -y RULES_DIRECTORY, --rules-directory RULES_DIRECTORY
                             directory to search for Inferno rules
+      -q, --just-query      print out the blobs of the source query and generated SQL, but don't execute the rule (only useful for debugging rules in immediate mode)
       -f, --force           force processing of blobs
       -x, --start-paused    start Inferno without starting any automatic rules (pause mode)